 Part 3A - Parking and Access

 Control Proposed Complies

+3A.2 Parking Provisions of Specific Uses C2 Car parking shall be provided in accordance with Table 1 which identifies that Compliant parking spaces are Y - non

-C2 Car parking shall be provided in accordance with Table 1, which identifies that dwelling houses with more than two (2) bedrooms are to provide two (2) car parking spaces per dwelling.
-Compliant parking spaces are provided for the terraces facing King Lane.
+accordance with Table 1, which identifies that dwelling houses with more than two (2) bedrooms are to provide two (2) car parking spaces per dwelling. provided for the terraces facing King Lane.
 However, no parking spaces will be provided for the existing dwelling facing King Street.
-Non compliance with the parking requirement is however supported given the heritage item property that has no existing parking, the location of the property within close proximity of the Mascot Local Centre and 100 metres distance from a bus stop.
-Y - non compliance as existing
+Non compliance with the parking requirement is however supported given the heritage item property that has no existing parking, the location of the property within close proximity of the Mascot Local Centre and 100 metres distance compliance as existing

+from a bus stop.

 Part 3B - Heritage

 Control Proposed Complies

-3B.7 Development in the Vicinity of Heritage Ite C1 New development in the vicinity, (nearby, adjoining or adjacent) of a Heritage Item or a Heritage Conservation Area must be designed to maintain the setting and the character of the street in which it is located.
+3B.7 Development in the Vicinity of Heritage It

+C1 New development in the vicinity, (nearby, adjoining or adjacent) of a Heritage Item or a Heritage Conservation Area must be designed to maintain the setting and the character of the street in which it is located.
 Note: A preferred approach is to design new buildings in a contemporary manner, which is sympathetic to the surrounding area, and to the Heritage Item or Heritage Conservation Area to which it is nearby, adjoining or adjacent to.
 C2 New development should be consistent in scale with the Heritage Item or Heritage Conservation Area.
 The proposed adaptive reuse of the existing heritage listed dwelling and the proposed addition of terraces facing King Lane are considered satisfactory in satisfying the controls of the DCP in that the design is sympathetic with the adjoining heritage items, consistent with the siting and bulk and scale of the existing single to three storey development in the immediate vicinity by maintaining a two storey development with attic level at the rear, adopted similar type of roof as the heritage item for the new Y - subject to condition